Ontario resident misidentified as Tumbler Ridge shooting suspect

 "I don't understand how (her profile) was linked to this crime other than my child being transgender and having (the) last name Strang," Krista Strang said in a direct message to AFP on February 11, 2026.

-Early reports from some outlets identified the suspect as "Jesse Strang," appearing to use her mother's last name, rather than the identification made by the RCMP with the name Van Rootselaar (archived here).
+Early reports from some outlets identified the suspect as "Jesse Strang," appearing to reference a last name used by her mother, rather than the identification made by the RCMP with the name Van Rootselaar (archived here).

 At least one Canadian influencer with hundreds of thousands of followers on X acknowledged he deleted a February 10 post sharing Zylii Strang's photo after he was made aware of the error.